-Once you’ve asked all your questions and are satisfied you’ve found the right provider that can meet—and hopefully exceed—the needs of your business, it’s time to get your team ready to make the switch.
+Once you’ve asked all your questions and are satisfied you’ve found the right billing solution that can meet—and hopefully exceed—the needs of your business, it’s time to get your team ready to make the switch.

 Even the best automated billing platforms require some upfront effort to get rolling.
-But the right software provider will guide you through the process.
+But the right billing solution will guide you through the process.

 A crucial first step is often to get your entire team working toward the same goal.
 While there may be a lot of interest about the process—or even some push back from staff with some lingering legacy mentality—it’s helpful to decide in advance who’ll be taking charge of the onboarding and who’ll be making the final decisions.
 Too many opinions at this point can slow down the process.

 Next, sort out your catalog of products and services.
-A lot of businesses think what they offer to their customers is pretty simple and clear cut.
+A lot of subscription businesses think what they offer to their customers is pretty simple and clear-cut.
 But when you really drill down and review all the iterations of what’s available, a more complicated selection model is often revealed.

-Organizing your catalog in advance can expedite the process of breaking all your products and services into simplified items within your new billing platform.
+Organizing your catalog in advance can expedite the process of breaking all your products and subscriptions into simplified items within your new billing platform.

-In terms of each of your customers, you need to ensure you have the following.
+For each of your clients, you need to ensure you have the following.

 - the most up-to-date contact information